For RAD Participants

 However, all faculty, staff and students involved in ”Single Patient Case Study” reports must still follow all appropriate professional, institutional and HIPAA regulations and guidelines regarding the management of protected health information.

-For secondary analysis of data already collected or analyses of existing specimen, records, charts, etc., please submit the following documents:
+For secondary analysis of data already collected or analyses of existing specimen, records, charts, etc., please submit the following documents (in addition to completing the Wizard Application Form in your IRBNet submission):

 - Research Involving Materials (data, records) Already Collected Protocol Synopsis